Many-body spectral transitions through the lens of the variable-range SYK2 model

-In this work, we aim at unveiling the transitions of a system composed of $N$ Majorana fermions with random hopping suppressed by a power-law decay $r^{-\alpha}$ (see Fig.~\ref{fig:SFF}a)---a version of the quadratic SYK whose underlying single-particle physics described by a power-law random banded model (PRBM) \cite{Mirlin_etal1996}.
+In this work, we introduce and study the transitions of a system composed of $N$ Majorana fermions with random hopping suppressed by a power-law decay $r^{-\alpha}$ (see Fig.~\ref{fig:SFF}a)---a version of the quadratic SYK that in the limit of a single particle becomes a power-law random banded matrix (PRBM) model \cite{Mirlin_etal1996}.
 The PRBM has become a popular model for studying Anderson criticality \cite{Anderson_1958} and multifractality \cite{janssen1994, EversMirlin_2008}, as it is amenable to analytical studies using the supersymmetric sigma-model approach \cite{Fyodorov_Mirlin1991}.
-Here, we take a different route: we study the many-body spectral statistics of the SYK model using the spectral form factor (SFF) \cite{Brezin_Hikami1997}.
+Here, we take a different route: we study the many-body spectral statistics of the SYK model using the average spectral form factor (SFF) \cite{Brezin_Hikami1997}.
 In the thermodynamic limit, it can be treated analytically thanks to a path integration \cite{Saad_etal2018}, which results in a different sigma model than the supersymmetric one.

-The SFF, introduced in the context of random matrix theory \cite{Brezin_Hikami1997}, reflects the distribution of energy levels in a system.
-In chaotic systems, the SFF typically exhibits a universal structure characterized by an initial non-universal slope, a dip, a linear ramp, and a late-time plateau.
-However, in non-chaotic systems, the SFF loses this universal behavior and is less well understood \cite{Kos_etal2017,Gharibyan_etal2018,Chan_2019,Suntajs_etal2019,nivedita_etal2020,prakash_2020,Prakash_2021,Suntajs_2021,Nandy_etal2022,Anegawa_etal2023,barney_etal2023,Hopjan_Lev2023,Baumgartner_etal2024,Orman_Preskill2024,Buijsman_2024,dong_2024}.
-For example, in the quadratic SYK model, the SFF displays an exponential ramp instead of a linear one \cite{Winer:2020mdc,Liao_etal2020}, highlighting that the system is chaotic only at the single-particle level.
+The SFF, first introduced in the context of random matrix theory \cite{Brezin_Hikami1997}, reflects the distribution of energy levels in a system.
+In chaotic systems, the average SFF typically exhibits a universal structure characterized by an initial non-universal slope, a dip, a linear ramp, and a late-time plateau.
+However, in non-chaotic systems, the average SFF loses this universal behavior and is less well understood \cite{Kos_etal2017,Gharibyan_etal2018,Chan_2019,Suntajs_etal2019,nivedita_etal2020,prakash_2020,Prakash_2021,Suntajs_2021,Nandy_etal2022,Anegawa_etal2023,barney_etal2023,Hopjan_Lev2023,Baumgartner_etal2024,Orman_Preskill2024,Buijsman_2024,dong_2024}.
+For example, in the quadratic SYK model, it displays an exponential ramp instead of a linear one \cite{Winer:2020mdc,Liao_etal2020}, highlighting that the system is chaotic only at the single-particle level (see also \cite{Flynn_etal2024}).